kentamitsui/codingdrill/README.md

 ## 🕹How To Use

-Watch the demo to see how Coding Drill works.
+You can watch the demo to see how Coding Drill works.

 ![demo](public/gif/demo.gif)